heinoskov/huawei-solar-battery-optimizations/README.md

 12. `hsbo_calculate_next_day_charging`: Calculates the charging strategy for the next day, including required grid charging and recommended working mode.

-These scripts are used in various automations within the package and can also be called manually or incorporated into your own custom automations as needed.
+These scripts are used in various automations within the package and can also be called manually or incorporated into your own custom automations as needed.<br><br>

 ## Lovelace card